LESSONS / Compilations

 16 (Non-existence cannot be proved)

-17 Since man's feelings, which do not see the consequences and prefer an ounce of present pleasure to tonnes of future pleasures, have prevailed over the mind and reason, the only way to save the people of dissipation from dissipation is to defeat their feelings by showing them the pain present in their pleasure.
-And through the indication of the âyâh يَسْتَحِبُّونَ الْحَيَوةَ الدُّنْيَا عَلَى اْلاٰخِرَةِ (The ones who love the life of this world more than the âkhirah.) in this time, the only way to save the mu’mins from the danger of following the people of dhalâlah while being the people of îmân due to the above mystery and the love of the world, and the danger of choosing pieces of worldly glass soon to be shattered, although they know the diamond-like ni’mahs and pleasures of the âkhirah, is to show pains like Jahannam torment even in this world.
-This is the way Risale-i Nur takes.
-Otherwise, in the face of the obstinacy of dhalâlah arising from science, the addiction of dissipation and kufr al-mutlaq at this time, perhaps only one in ten or even twenty can receive a lesson by way of dissuading from evil and bad deeds by proving the existence of Jahannam and its torments after acquainting Janâb-i Haqq.
-After he receives the lesson, he says, "Janâb-i Haqq is Ghafûr and Rahîm, and Jahannam is a long way off," and he might continue his dissipation.
-His feelings defeat his heart and rûh.
-Thus, by showing the grievous and frightening results of kufr and dhalâlah in this world, the Risale-i Nur, through most of its comparisons, makes even the most obstinate people, who perform ‘ibâdah to their nafs, feel disgusted at dissipation and inauspicious pleasures, which are not permitted by the Sharî'ah; it leads those who still possess the mind among them to tawbah.”
-The Fifteenth Ray-2nd Station- The introduction to the translation of the Arabic lesson called Al-Khutbah Ash-Shâmiyyah (Damascus Sermon)
+17 : Since man's feelings, which do not see consequences and prefer an ounce of present pleasure to tonnes of future pleasures, have prevailed over the mind and reason, the only means to save the people of dissipation from dissipation is to defeat their feelings by showing them the pain present in their pleasure.
+And through the indication of the âyâh يَسْتَحِبُّونَ الْحَيَوةَ الدُّنْيَا عَلَى اْلاٰخِرَةِ (The ones who love the life of this world more than the âkhirah.)in this time, the only means to save the mu’mins from the danger of following the people of dhalâlah while being the people of îmân due to the above mystery and the love of the world and the danger of choosing pieces of worldly glass soon to be shattered, although they know the diamond-like ni’mahs and pleasures of the âkhirah, is showing pains like torment of Jahannam even in this world.
+This is the way the Risale-i Nur takes.
+Otherwise, in response to the obstinacy of dhalâlah arising from science and the addiction of dissipation and kufr al-mutlaq of this time, perhaps only one in ten or even twenty can receive a lesson by the way of dissuading from evil and bad deeds through proving the existence of Jahannam and its torments after introducing Janâb-i Haqq.

 18 (In Turkish ostrich is called “camel-bird”)